rqlite/rqlite/DOC/AUTO_CLUSTERING.md

 ### Customizing your configuration
 For detailed control over Discovery configuration `-disco-confg` can either be an actual JSON string, or a path to a file containing a JSON-formatted configuration.
 The former option may be more convenient if the configuration you need to supply is very short, as in the examples above.

-The examples above demonstrates simple configurations, and most real deployments may require mroe detailed configuration.
+The examples above demonstrates simple configurations, and most real deployments may require more detailed configuration.
 For example, your Consul system might be reachable over HTTPS.
 To more fully configure rqlite for Discovery, consult the relevant configuration specification below.
 You must create a JSON-formatted configuration which matches that described in the source code.

 - [Full Consul configuration description](https://github.com/rqlite/rqlite-disco-clients/blob/main/consul/config.go)
 - [Full etcd configuration description](https://github.com/rqlite/rqlite-disco-clients/blob/main/etcd/config.go)